Suganthan130/Suganthan130/README.md

 - 👋 Hi, I’m @Suganthan130
 - 👀 I’m interested in Android Studio
-- 🌱 I’m currently learning java
+- 🌱 I’m currently learning Kotlin
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 Suganthan130/Suganthan130 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.